 In March of 2005, the FASB issued FIN No. 47, "Accounting for Conditional Asset Retirement Obligations-an interpretation of FASB Statement No. 143" ("FAS 143").
 This Interpretation clarifies that the term "conditional asset retirement obligation" as used in FAS 143, "Accounting for Asset Retirement Obligations," refers to a legal obligation to perform an asset retirement activity in which the timing and (or) method of settlement are conditional on a future event that may or may not be within the control of the entity.
 The obligation to perform the asset retirement activity is unconditional even though uncertainty exists about the timing and (or) method of settlement.
 Thus, the timing and (or) method of settlement may be conditional on a future event.
-Accordingly, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation should be recognized when incurred-generally upon acquisition, construction, or development and (or) through the normal operation of the asset.
-Uncertainty about the timing and (or) method of settlement of a conditional asset retirement obligation should be reasonably estimate the fair value of an asset retirement obligation.
+Accordingly, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be reasonably estimated.
+The fair value of a liability for the conditional asset retirement obligation should be recognized when incurred-generally upon acquisition, construction, or development and (or) through the normal operation of the asset.
+Uncertainty about the timing and (or) method of settlement of a conditional asset retirement obligation should be factored into the measurement of the liability when sufficient information exists.
+FAS 143 acknowledges that in some cases, sufficient information may not be available to reasonably estimate the fair value of an asset retirement obligation.
 This Interpretation also clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.
 The adoption of this interpretation did not have a material impact on our results of operation or financial condition.